-Dr. Huggett is a board certified Optometric Physician specializing in Binocular Vision and Low Vision.
+Dr. Huggett is a board-certified Optometric Physician specializing in Low Vision and Binocular Vision.
 He has dedicated his life to helping patients of all ages who suffer from severe vision loss and vision impairment.

-While there, he received training at the Lighthouse for the Blind in Low Vision and Low Vision Rehabilitation.
-While attending the University of Houston, he taught physiologic optics to potential optometry students from 1987-89.
-Dr. Huggett completed an externship at the Bay Pines VA Medical Center, St. Petersburg, Florida.
+While in Houston, he trained at the Lighthouse for the Blind in Low Vision and Low Vision Rehabilitation.
+And then, he taught physiologic optics to potential Optometry students.
+After moving to Florida, Dr. Huggett completed an externship at the Bay Pines VA Medical Center, St. Petersburg, Florida.

-He developed cognitive and vision exercises for the improvement of visual-motor integration and vision related learning and reading problems.
-These exercises are used today by patients, students and athletes both professional and amateur.
+Dr. Huggett furthered his commitment to improving vision by developing cognitive and vision exercises for the improvement of visual-motor integration and vision-related learning and reading problems.
+These exercises are still being used today by patients, students and athletes both professional and amateur.

-Dr. Huggett was Chairman for the Low Vision section of the Florida Optometric Association, 2008-2010.
-He has participated as a Study Center Adviser for John Hopkins University.
+From 2008 to 2010, Dr. Huggett served as Chairman for the Low Vision section of the Florida Optometric Association.
+In addition, he has participated as a Study Center Adviser for John Hopkins University.

-He is co-presenter of the International Macular Degeneration Support Group: www.MDSupport.org.
-MDsupport.org is a monthly International Web-cast conference originally sponsored by the National Eye Institute which helps patients with Macular Degeneration and Severe Vision Loss worldwide.
-He has been providing binocular 4 4 4 4 vision services in Pinellas County since 1990 and has expanded his practice to Hillsborough county.
+He was co-presenter of the International Macular Degeneration Support Group.
+Their website, www.MDsupport.org, is a monthly International Web-cast conference originally sponsored by the National Eye Institute which helps patients with Macular Degeneration and Severe Vision Loss worldwide.
+He has been providing binocular vision services in Pinellas County since 1990 and has since expanded his practice to Hillsborough county.

-He currently volunteers providing free eye exams and serving the visual needs of the less fortunate at no cost at the First United Methodist Church, Tarpon Springs.
+Dr. Huggett currently provides free eye exams while serving the visual needs of the less fortunate at no cost at the First United Methodist Church in Tarpon Springs.
 He has also volunteered his time and services to non-profit medical missionary organizations.